EttusResearch/uhd/host/docs/transport.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Install USB driver (Windows)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A driver package must be installed to use a USB-based product with UHD:
+A driver package must be installed to use a USB-based product with UHD software:

 * Download the driver from the UHD wiki page `here <http://files.ettus.com/binaries/misc/erllc_uhd_winusb_driver.zip>`_.
 * Unzip the file into a known location.
 We will refer to this as the **<directory>**.
-* Open the device manager and plug in the USRP.
+* Open the device manager and plug in the USRP device.
 You will see an unrecognized USB device in the device manager.
 * Right click on the unrecognized USB device and select update/install driver software (may vary for your OS).
 * In the driver installation wizard, select "browse for driver", browse to the **<directory>**, and select the **.inf** file.
 * Continue through the installation wizard until the driver is installed.